How Do I Avoid Injuries When Practicing Yoga At Home?

 After joint rotations, incorporate dynamic stretches into your warm-up routine.
 Dynamic stretches involve moving parts of your body while stretching, rather than holding static stretches.
 For example, you can perform leg swings, arm circles, or torso twists to warm up the major muscle groups and increase flexibility.
 These movements help activate your muscles and improve your range of motion, preparing your body for the yoga poses to come.

-See also How Can I Create A Home Yoga Practice If I'm A Senior?
+See also How Can I Build Strength With Home Yoga Practices?

 Start with basic poses